ogr09/phantomjs_doc_ja/Related-Projects.md

  * [Ghostbuster](https://github.com/joshbuddy/ghostbuster) simplifies the testing setup with more convenient wrappers.

  * [GhostDriver](https://github.com/detro/ghostdriver) implements Remote WebDriver Wire protocol for PhantomJS.
+Although it is developed separately, it has been a part of PhantomJS core since PhantomJS 1.8.

  * [Lotte](https://github.com/StanAngeloff/lotte) adds jQuery-like methods, chaining, and more assertion logic.